Avanade/Beef/tools/Beef.Database.Core/README.md

 ## Console application

 The `Beef.Database.Core` can be executed as a console application directly; however, the experience has been optimised so that a new console application can reference and inherit the capabilities.
 Then simply add the `Data`, `Migrations` and `Schema` folders and embed the required resources.
+See the sample [`Beef.Demo.Database`](../../samples/Demo/Beef.Demo.Database) as an example.

 <br/>